Huawei-PTLab/Theater/Docs/Design.md

 Case 2: if the actorRef is stored to a variable.
 And if its parent removes the actor (removing the actorRef from the parent's children, and disconnect the actorRef to actorCell's link).
-The actorCell and actor instance will be cleaned but the actorCell itself are still there, referenced by that variable.
+The actorCell and actor instance will be cleaned but the actorRef itself are still there, referenced by that variable.

 Case 3: free an actor instance.
 Set `ActorCell.actor = nil` or another actor.
 And the previous actor instance should be cleaned.